NithiArr/cropselection/README.md

 pip install -r requirements
 ```

-# Separate environment
-Alwas create a separate __conda environment/any environment__ so that you can avoid version errors between packages

 # Usage
 After installing the required packages use the following command to start the flask app